abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 More generally, it is also important to act with a generous heart, no matter what we’re doing.
-This requires an attitude of taking responsibility, recognizing that all institutions—families, monasteries, and communities of all kinds—require people to take responsibility, open their eyes, and see what needs to be done to help others.
+This requires an attitude of taking responsibility, recognizing that all institutions—families, monasteries, and communities of all kinds—require people to take responsibility, to open their eyes, and to see what needs to be done to help others.

-Sometimes when we see somebody in need, physically or emotionally, we may think to ourselves, *Well, this is a big place and someone else will take care of the situation*.
-When people think in this way, it’s like placing an invisible force field around others so that they can’t see them or their problems.
+Sometimes when we see somebody in need, physically or emotionally, we may think to ourselves, *Well, this is a big place, and someone else will take care of the situation*.
+When we think in this way, it’s as if we are placing an invisible force field around those who are in need so we can’t see them or their problems.
 Ajahn Amaro has colloquially referred to this phenomenon as if people are approaching the world with an “SEP field”—a somebody-else’s-problem field.
 In a large community like this, it can be easy to take the SEP field approach and ignore the problems of visitors or those we live with.
 But we mustn’t let these people slip through the cracks or fall by the wayside.
-This requires a resolve to help those in need as best we can, and not just for their sake.
-Our holding to a such a resolve will help improve the overall sense of well-being, functionality, coherence, harmony, and brightness in the community we’re living in.
+This requires a resolve to help those in need as best we can and not just for their sake.
+Our holding to such a resolve will help improve the overall sense of well-being, functionality, coherence, harmony, and brightness in the community we’re living in.

 # An Auspicious Day of Blessings